census-instrumentation/opencensus-cpp/opencensus/exporters/stats/prometheus/README.md

 ### Prerequisites

-The Prometheus exporter exposes stats on an HTTP endpoint that is scraped by a Prometheus server scrapes.
+The Prometheus exporter exposes stats on an HTTP endpoint that is scraped by a Prometheus server.
 To install and run the Prometheus server, follow the instructions [here](https://prometheus.io/docs/introduction/first_steps/).

 ### Register the exporter